 Sadly, autumn seems to be very late in arriving this year.
 But Janet and I stopped for lunch at the museum’s Café Flo, and since it was chilly and we weren’t sitting in the sun this time around, we had two cups each of mulled warm apple cider.

 Can you feel the wind blow?
 Even the wee smallest of towns requires more power than the resident fireflies can provide, so these fairies, in keeping with changing economic times, retrofitted one of their ancient grain-grinding windmills to be a power plant that turns wind into energy.
 The other two windmills continue to work in their traditional function; one for grinding grain for faerie bread and the other to pump the water from the river to all the homes and businesses in Faerieville.
 Our motto: When the wind blows, we all win.

-Neadom was a mariner, and he probably met and married Hanorah, the daughter of Irish immigrants, in Boston after leaving Guysborough and before finally settling in Provincetown.
-They were married by Rev. Thomas Sheahan, and probably moved to Provincetown between 1867 and 1869, after their daughter Mary Jane was born in Boston.
-Neadom died of arterial insufficiency, and is buried with Hanorah in Gifford Cemetery in Provincetown.
+Neadom was a fisherman, and Hanorah was a homemaker, the daughter of Irish immigrants.
+They were married by Rev. Thomas Sheahan.
+Neadom had arrived in Provincetown from Canada in September 1858.
+He died of arterial insufficiency, and is buried with Hanorah in Gifford Cemetery in Provincetown.

 Hanorah & Neadom were the parents of nine children: